raznahan/BlockchainEcosystem/README.md

 You can also search within the graph via the search box provided at the upper center of the page.

->** The data in the live version is an old dataset that I had previously collected.
+>** The data in the live version is an old dataset that I had previously collected and analyzed.
 Most of them are not really valid anymore.

 [vis library]:https://visjs.org/